 What the People's Law Library is (and what it isn't)

 The People’s Law Library of Iowa is meant to be an easy-to-understand, basic information website about the law.
-The assumption is that the user has no prior knowledge of law or legal topics.
-This website can be a good starting point for understanding some legal issues.
-It seeks to help users find primary law, so anyone can read the original text being summarized, and to collect and link to accurate, authoritative sources, like the Iowa Judicial Branch or Iowa Attorney General websites, for example.
-Lastly, because people learn and retain information in different ways, the website contains video explanations of some topics, as well as navigation and training videos for how to best use the website.
+The website can be a good starting point for understanding some legal issues.
+It connects users with cases, statutes, and administrative rules, so anyone can read the original text being summarized.
+It also connects users to other important sources, like the Iowa Judicial Branch or Iowa Attorney General websites.

 The People’s Law Library is not legal advice, nor is it a replacement for a lawyer.
 The contents should be read as providing basic, introductory information only.
 The law can be complicated and many aspects of the law change regularly.
 More information about how to find a lawyer, including free and low-cost options, is available here.